MYLE-01/my_shift/README.md

 python getting head around it

+took me longer to write this readme than to write the code.

 ## How it works
 This script creates a sensor that work out weather you are on/off for today with a heap of attribute